Intro Research Presentations Publications Students Contact

 • Evelyn Huang.
 Yale class of 2020, computer science.

 • Liana Tilton.
 Started as a high-school researcher through Hopkins High School.
-Expected graduation: May 2023 from Washington University.
+Washington University of St. Louis, class of 2024, Electrical Engineering and Robotics.

 • Caleb Stafford.
 At ISU from 2012-2015.
 University of Iowa class of 2017, biomedical engineering.